unixyhuang/unixyhuang.github.io/_pages/about.md

 ### 🤓 Research Interests
 My current research interests include but are not limited to:
-- AIoT (AI for IoT)
+- AI for IoT Applications
-- Mobile AI Systems
+- Mobile Computing Systems
+- Human-AI Interaction
 - Security & Privacy
-- Human-Centric Computing

 ### 📧 Contacts
 If you are willing to share some interesting thoughts about life and research, please feel free to contact me: